A SHOT-BY-SHOT ANALYSIS

 The woman with the shoe-crest seems to answer this statue, as if she has become male and female merged as one--and this is a theme in Lolita, the androgyne.
-The shoe rather more resembles a Phrygian cap on her, which is only a convenient opportunity for me to mention the Phrygian cap, and it is worthy of mention considering Priap is referred to in the novel Lolita.
-The cap identified inhabitants of Troy but was also the head covering worn by Priapus, a Greek Garden god.
+The shoe rather more resembles a Phrygian cap on her, which is only a convenient opportunity for me to mention the Phrygian cap, and it is worthy of mention for two reasons.
+With the French Revolution, it came to represent freedom, which ties in with Quilty asking if Humbert has come to free the slaves.
+Also, Priap is referred to in the novel Lolita, and the cap identified inhabitants of Troy and was also the head covering worn by Priapus, a Greek Garden god.
 If we are to believe that Nabokov suggested to Kubrick that Lolita be played by a dwarf (so I have read), and even if not, it should be noted that Priapus is often depicted as a dwarfish man with a large phallus, very like the small statues of Hermes that guarded Greek entrances.
 Priap is mentioned several times in the novel and twice in the screenplay.
 In the novel, Humbert speaks of Lolita as being dreamed up by Priap, and also recognizes Priap (in others) by virtue of Lolita.
 In the case below it is a man perceived as a satyr (sometimes equivalent to a priap) standing under a tree filled with dappled Priaps (the leaves).

 "...it dawned upon me what I recognized him by was the reflection of my daughter's countenance--the same beatitude and grimace but made hideous by his maleness."